-\paragraph{Limitations and future work.} There are several limitations to our approach, which serves as pointers for future investigations.
+\paragraph{Limitations and future work.} There are several limitations to our approach that serve as pointers for future investigations.
 1) We empirically show that local causal graphs can be learnt from data.
-While we build on prior works in causal discovery that have theoretical guarantees \cite{hwang2024finegrained}, we do not make theoretical statements about the identifiability of local causal graphs in the setting where the scene composition can vary between each data sample.
+While the use of sparsity regularisation is grounded in prior works that have theoretical guarantees \citep{hwang2024finegrained}, we do not make theoretical statements about the identifiability of local causal graphs in the setting where the scene composition can vary between each data sample.
 Future work should explore the conditions under which local graphs can be identified.
 2) During adaptation, \acronym{} adapts by optimising over the learnt 'intervention space'.
-We have shown that this is sufficient to generalise to combinations of seen interventions or different number of objects.
+We have shown that this is sufficient to generalise to combinations of seen interventions or different numbers of objects.
 However, in more extreme cases where the test time environment contains completely new behaviours (e.g. ball teleporting), there might not be a corresponding intervention token in the space, while a finetuning approach would be able to converge to the right behaviour (given enough data).
-One avenue of exploration is to consider procedurally generating intervened environments, akin to domain randomisation \cite{peng2018sim, tobin2017domain}, to cover the space of all meaningful interventions.
+One avenue of exploration is to consider procedurally generating intervened environments, akin to domain randomisation \citep{peng2018sim, tobin2017domain}, to cover the space of all meaningful interventions.
 3) Our approach relies on pre-disentangled object representations.
-An interesting extension of our work is to investigate whether local sparsity can induce the emergence of disentangled causal representations \cite{lei2023variational, lachapelle2022disentanglement} by jointly training an encoder with the dynamics model.
+Note that while we have used ground-truth segmentation masks for objects in our evaluations, pre-trained object-centric representations can also be utilised.
+We provide further discussion on this in App.~\ref{app: oc_results}.
+An interesting extension of our work is to investigate whether local sparsity can \emph{induce} the emergence of disentangled causal representations \citep{lei2023variational, lachapelle2022disentanglement} by jointly training an encoder with the dynamics model.